Equine cryotherapy device proves effective in treating laminitis

 Laminitis is never a diagnosis horse owners want to hear.
 This inflammatory condition of the hoof can be crippling, and some horses may need to be euthanized due to the unrelenting pain.
 Now, researchers at the Cornell University College of Medicine have clinically proven that an off-the-shelf cryotherapy device is effective in treating equine laminitis.

-Joy Tomlinson, D.V.M. ’10, research associate in the Van De Walle Lab of the Baker Institute for Animal Health, was part of a team that confirmed that the commercially available and popular Jacks Ice Boot is clinically effective in treating laminitis.
+Joy Tomlinson, D.V.M. ’10, research associate in the Van De Walle Lab, was part of a team that confirmed that the commercially available and popular Jacks Ice Boot is clinically effective in treating laminitis.
 This research was included in the 2018 Kester News Hour at American Association of Equine Practitioners in 2018 as one of the year’s most important findings in equine medicine.

 The Jacks Ice Boot is a sleeve-style boot that puts ice in direct contact with the horse’s skin and lets water drain freely from a cuff at the bottom.
 The major benefit to this design is ease of mobility.
 Horses’ hooves are unencumbered, allowing the horse to move much more freely as compared to other cryotherapy methods such as ice baths, wader-style boots and ice bags applied to the hoofs.
 Consequently, many equine clinicians prefer the Jacks Ice Boot — yet no one knew for sure if the boots were as effective as more cumbersome cryotherapy devices.
 Tomlinson’s research has now laid doubts to rest — proving for the first time that an ice boot that does not cover the hoof can cause significant cooling, and in fact reach the recommended temperature for continuous cryotherapy.